Garry3Fingers/Garry3Fingers/README.md

-- 👋 Hi, I’m @Garry3Fingers
+- 👋 Hi, I’m Vladislav
 - 👀 I’m interested in becoming a software engineer
 - 🌱 I’m currently learning The Odin Project's Foundations curriculum
 - 💞️ I’m looking to collaborate on this curriculum